theobald-software/kb.theobald-software.github.io/content/_xtract-universal/adf-integration-using-command-line.md

 - The extraction uses a [push-destination](https://help.theobald-software.com/en/xtract-universal/destinations#pull-and-push-destinations), e.g., Azure Blob Storage or Azure SQL Server.<br>
 - The extraction runs successfully when called from a remote machine via commandline, see [Execute and Automate - Call via Commandline](https://help.theobald-software.com/en/xtract-universal/execute-and-automate-extractions/call-via-commandline).
 This ensures that the XU server is reachable.
-- Access to Azure Data Factory.
+- Access to the Azure portal and Azure Data Factory.
 - Knowledge on how to build ADF pipelines.

 ### Configure an Azure Batch Account